hayfield/pointerly/README.md

 * `height` - height of the shape in px
 * `ctx` - context on which to draw the shape

+Shapes must also define a custom 'toString()' value which indicates what the shape is.

+Shapes can be registered into a pool using `Pointerly.Shapes.Register(customShape)`, allowing shapes to be created from their name.

 ## Explaining the Data Blob

 The data that is logged is stored in the `Pointerly.CURRENT_ENVIRONMENT.logger.data` object, with the following properties.